gatsbyjs/gatsby/docs/docs/schema-generation.md

 For each type, utility types are created.
 Those are input object types, used for searching, sorting and filtering, and types for paginated data (Connections and Edges).

 For searching and sorting, Gatsby goes through every field in the type and converts them to corresponding Input GraphQL types.
 Scalars are converted to objects with filter operator fields like "eq" or "ni".
-ObjectTypes are converted to InputObjectTypes.
+Object types are converted to Input Object types.
 For sorting, enums are created out of all fields so that one can use that to specify the sort.

 Those types are used to create _root fields_ of the schema in `Query` type.
-For each node type a root field for querying one item and paginated items are created (eg for type BlogPost it would be `blogPost` and `allBlogPost`).
+For each node type a root field for querying one item and paginated items are created (for example, for type BlogPost it would be `blogPost` and `allBlogPost`).

 ## 6. Merging in third-party schemas